sergeyvolchkov/SC_CorporateHelper/README.md

 It is recommended to run a script daily (or set up a daily auto-run) to have a daily data

 IN THE WORKS:
-report on corporation activity by comparing 2 last corporation records
+- report on corporation activity by comparing 2 last corporation records
+- package all the libraries

+How to use (if you have all the neccessary libraries):
+- run main.py from a project folder
+- All data will be stored in a folder (relative to current working dir) ..\Corporate_Data

+Screenshots: